phoffer/crystalized_ruby/README.md

 crystal active_support/check_inflector.cr
 ```

-The only thing that's BROKEN is pluralize/singularize.
-And I'll fix that, I just have to muck around with the RegEx's a bit.
+The only thing that's BROKEN is pluralize.
+It works except for words that are already plural, ending in 's', like "posts" "words" etc

 # How to get this working